Gyja/Gyja.github.io/help.md

 ## Finance team  - The bastions

 XLCloud brings a deep understanding and transparency of your AWS bills.

 From “WTaF is that!?” a discovery of those elements that lead to that “Shock bill” to a strategic view on managing the costs going forward.

 Amazon Web services is huge and complex at the best of times, and we bring expertise and clarity to what often looks as clear as mud.

 * Awareness and a common vocabulary:
     More often than not, in our experience, the teams responsible for understanding the spend are not aware of the cloud and what it delivers.
-By demystifying this element with the teams, we can assist your finance teams to understand what all these bills mean and how to help make them have more contextual billing bringing a better cohesion to between teams; cost and deployment.
+By educating around these elements with your teams, we can assist your finance teams to understand what these bills mean and how to help make them have more contextual.
+This brings better cohesion to between teams; cost and deployment.

 * In bringing more transparency as well as a deeper understanding of what all these billing SKU’s are for the Finance team, we can remove a lot of the FUD (Fear, uncertainty, doubt) on your AWS environment.
-We can educate the engineering teams to better understand what your requirements are which leads to a better trust in the spend on AWS.
+* We can educate the engineering teams to better understand what your requirements are which leads to a better trust in the spend on AWS.

 * Bringing and common understanding between the teams, (C-Suite vision, Engineering talent, Finance),  together with the information shared by all parties adds context to your relationship with Amazon.
 This context all adds to a narrative that we can work with Amazon to negotiate better spending deals on AWS.
 Do this once you have done all the business and technical optimisation, trust me - it saves tears in beers.